7 Goals to Accomplish When You Retire

 Pay Off the Mortgage

-One of the most common, and worthwhile, goals that many retirees have is paying off their primary residence.
-This is a very worthwhile goal.
+Paying off your primary residence is a very common and worthwhile goal for many retirees.
 In theory, if you bought your home on a 30-year mortgage in your 30’s, you might be pretty close to paying off the house regardless.

-Paying your house off can give you more peace of mind and feel more stability in retirement.
+Paying off your house can give you greater peace of mind and greater stability in retirement.
 Also, this significantly reduces your expenses.
 You’ll still have property taxes to contend with (not true for all states), but that’s something we can’t avoid.

 Consider Downsizing

-During your working years, the size of your home may have increased over time.
-This is to be expected as your income and family grew over time.
-However, during retirement, a nice, big house may be more than you bargained for.
+During your working years, your home may have expanded.
+It's common for your income and family to grow over time.
+However, during retirement, a big house may be more than you bargained for.

-The yard needs to be maintained, rooms cleaned, and taxes need to be paid.
-If you don’t require so much space during your later years, is it still worth it?
-If regular maintenance and upkeep are costly, you can consider moving to a smaller home to save on monthly expenses.
+The yard needs to be maintained, rooms cleaned, and taxes paid.
+If you don’t need much space during your later years, is it still worth it?
+If regular maintenance and upkeep are costly, you may consider downsizing to a smaller home to reduce monthly expenses.

 However, you might want to leave the house for your children.
-Maybe you finally have time to get the full use out of that kitchen remodel to entertain guests and family for annual holiday dinners.
+Maybe you finally have time to put that kitchen remodel to use and entertain guests and family for annual holiday dinners.
 If your house still brings you value, then downsizing may not be right for you.

 Finding Fulfillment